Guides

 1. Ensure Connector Accessibility:

-• Ensure your MongoDB BI Connector is active and accessible from the machine running DataBrain.
+• Ensure your MongoDB BI Connector is active and accessible from the machine running Databrain.

 • Accessibility is dependent on your MongoDB user privileges and network settings.
-The easiest way to verify if DataBrain can connect to your MongoDB BI Connector is via the check connection tool in the UI.
+The easiest way to verify if Databrain can connect to your MongoDB BI Connector is via the check connection tool in the UI.
 For detailed setup and permissions, refer to the MongoDB BI Connector documentation.

 2. Fill Up Connection Info: